Last updated 14th July, 2018

 Q. The murder of Evelyn Foster is a tragic case made all the more harrowing by the insufficient investigation into her death by the leading police officer.
 Were you surprised at the extent that some investigators didn’t follow up leads or even believe Evelyn’s own account made before she died of what had happened to her?

 DJ – Perhaps less surprised than annoyed.
-The enquiry was led by the chief constable and he simply didn’t know how to manage a major investigation.
+The inquiry was led by the chief constable and he simply didn’t know how to manage a major investigation.
 It is still hard to decide how much was down to his prejudices and how much to his sheer incompetence.
-By contrast the junior officers at the sharp end of the enquiry did a stirling job, working long hours and displaying great determination to track down the killer, but sadly they shared in the general criticism which was rightly directed at their boss.
+By contrast, the junior officers at the sharp end of the inquiry did a stirling job, working long hours and displaying great determination to track down the killer, but sadly they shared in the general criticism which was rightly directed at their boss.

 Q. In the 1930’s the kinds of crime scene analysis and forensic evidence techniques and knowledge that we rely on today at murder scenes were just not available.
 In a case such as Evelyn Foster with no witnesses present at the actual attack, how did crimes like this ever get solved?